Who Should Attend

 - Are employed by a public agency or private company that is responsible for

 vegetation management along right-of-ways and in

 - Are an employee of a manufacturer or a distributor that markets aquatic or vegetation management herbicides.

 - Use biological control techniques to suppress aquatic weed growth.

 - Need to identify aquatic and wetland plants.

 New to the Short Course?
 We recommend first checking out the following items to ensure you are best prepared for the course.

 - Short Course Agenda - Review the agenda and pick your sessions before you arrive at the Short Course!

-- CEUs - Determine which classes give you the credits you need!
+- 2017 Florida CEUs Breakdown Chart - Determine which classes give you the credits you need!
 Cross reference the CEU breakdown chart with the Short Course agenda.

 - Check out our sponsors!
 Their support makes this course possible, and their representatives are happy to help answer your specific chemical questions.